-At McIntyre Tate LLP, we have over 150 years of combined experience providing legal knowledge on divorce and family law to clients in Rhode Island.
+At McIntyre Tate LLP, we have over 150 years of combined experience.
 We understand that no two cases are ever exactly the same and we strive to provide each client with an individualized experience that not only looks out for their best interests but helps alleviate stress caused by the uncertainty of what’s ahead.

 Schedule a consultation if you are considering uncontested divorce in RI.